-4.3.3.
+4.4.3.
 TSC Member Elections

-4.3.3.1.
+4.4.3.1.
 The regular elections of the TSC shall occur annually in September

-4.3.3.2.
+4.4.3.2.
 Candidate and Voter Eligibility

-- 4.3.3.2.1.
-Any Active Community Member is eligible to run for a TSC seat - 4.3.3.2.2.
-Any Active Community Member is eligible to vote in a TSC election - 4.3.3.2.3.
-Eligibility as an Active Community Member to either run for a TSC seat or vote is determined effective as of the date and time the nomination process starts - 4.3.3.2.4.
+- 4.4.3.2.1.
+Any Active Community Member (regardless of LFN membership), as defined in Section 4.1 is eligible to run for a TSC seat, except as provided for in section 4.2.3.2 - 4.4.3.2.2. - 4.4.3.2.3.
+Any Active Community Member (regardless of LFN membership), as defined in Section 4.1 is eligible to vote in a TSC election - 4.4.3.2.4.
+Eligibility as an Active Community Member to either run for a TSC seat or vote is determined effective as of the date and time the nomination process starts (added July 12, 2018) - 4.4.3.2.5.
 Currently serving in a Community Leadership capacity is not a prerequisite for a candidate's eligibility in any TSC election

-4.3.3.3.
+4.4.3.3.
 TSC Member Candidates

-- 4.3.3.3.1.
-There are no limitations on the number of candidates that can run for a TSC seat, nor is there a limit to the number of candidates from any company, or group of Related Companies that can run in a TSC election - 4.3.3.3.2.
-Candidates must self nominate
+- 4.4.3.3.1.
+There are no limitations on the number of candidates that can run for a TSC seat, nor is there a limit to the number of candidates from any company, or group of \\Related \\eCompanies\\ that can run in a TSC election - 4.4.3.3.2.
+Candidates must self nominate - 4.4.3.3.3.
+At least one person from each Operator must run for that Operator's reserved seat - 4.4.3.3.4.
+A provision is granted for an Operator to appoint a person to run for their seat, only in the event that the Operator does not have any eligible Active Community Members at the time of nomination process.

-4.3.3.4.
+4.4.3.4.
 TSC Member Election Mechanics

-- 4.3.3.4.1.
-The election of a TSC Member shall consist of a single stack ranked vote of all candidates such as Condorcet: http://en.wikipedia.org/wiki/Condorcet_method); - 4.3.3.4.2.
-The top ranked candidates in the election shall be elected to serve on the TSC up to the maximum number of seats allowed - 4.3.3.4.3.
+- 4.4.3.4.1.
+The election of a TSC Member shall consist of a single stack ranked vote of all candidates via CIVS (such as Condorcet: http://en.wikipedia.org/wiki/Condorcet method); - 4.4.3.4.2.
+The top ranked candidates from each Operator will be selected, for a total of nine members, one member from each Operator - 4.4.3.4.3.
+The top ranked non-Operator candidates (whether affiliated with a company or an individual contributor), will be selected for the remaining nine seats, with no more than one member per company or group of related companies being selected. in

+- the election shall be elected to serve on the TSC up to the maximum number of seats allowed - 4.4.3.4.4.
 If multiple candidates from a company or a group of Related Companies are running in the election only the top ranked candidate in the election shall be elected.

-4.3.3.5.
+4.4.3.5.
 Special Elections

-- 4.3.3.5.1.
-Special Elections will not be held during the months of July and August.
-The next opportunity to address any seat or membership changes on the TSC will be at the next regular election and all regular election provisions shall apply. - 4.3.3.5.2.
-In the event of the resignation or removal of a TSC member, the TSC may either call for a Special Election, or choose to leave the seat open until the next regular election cycle, by a simple majority vote of the TSC - 4.3.3.5.3.
-In the event of a TSC Member's change of employment creates a conflict with the One Person Per Company Rule a Special Election is to be held.
+- 4.4.3.5.1.
+Special elections will not be held during the months of July and August.
+The next opportunity to address any seat or membership changes on the TSC will be at the next regular election and all regular election provisions shall apply. - 4.4.3.5.2.
+In the event of the resignation or removal of a TSC member, the TSC may either call for a special election, or choose to leave the seat open until the next regular election cycle, by a simple majority vote of the TSC - 4.4.3.5.3.
+In the event of a TSC Member's change of employment creating a conflict with the One Person Per Company Rule a special election is to be held.

-4.3.4.
-TSC Member Job Status Changes
+4.4.4.
+TSC Member Standing Down Job Status Changes